plv8/plv8/doc/plv8.md

 a JS array to add set of records, a JS object to add a record, or a scalar value to add a scalar to the tuplestore.
 Unlike other PLs, PL/v8 does not support the per-value return strategy, but it always uses the tuplestore strategy.
+If the argument object has extra properties that are not defined by the argument, return_next raises an error.

 Trigger function calls
 ----------------------